Ten Tips to prepare your dog for a new baby.

 4. Dog- free zones

-If you are wanting the nursery / your bedroom to be off-limits to your dog while your baby is little establish the dog-free zones within the house prior to the baby’s arrival.
-This way, your dog won’t associate being excluded and jealous of the baby’s arrival.
+If you’re wanting the nursery/your bedroom to be off-limits to your dog while your baby is little establish the dog-free zones within the house prior to the baby’s arrival.
+This way, your dog won’t associate being excluded and be jealous of the baby’s arrival.

 5. Get your dog used to all the new baby gadgets and things